Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/Apple exploring open-source RISC-V chips, but almost certainly not instead of ARM.md

-<p>RISC-V (“RISC Five”) is the fifth generation of Berkley’s RISC processor – though as the university made it open-source, many others have worked on it too.</p>
+<p>RISC-V (“RISC Five”) is the fifth generation of Berkeley’s RISC processor – though as the university made it open-source, many others have worked on it too.</p>